I have an atheist friend.

 My friend wouldn’t dispute that existence, or being, consists of both energy and matter.
 All of existence is energy—even matter, which is simply a form of energy, or an observed expression of energy.
 Therefore, an atheist could logically understand a spiritual notion of god in these terms, with god conceived as being energy, but not as a being, since a being would imply individuality, or just a part of existence, rather than the whole of it.

 In sum, by understanding spirit as energy, the animating force of the universe, an atheist can reconcile a spiritual life using science and a stark, rationality-based philosophy.
-The beauty of science is that the driver of any inquiry relies on being open to the magic and profundity of the unknown in order to come up with the questions that one might test using the scientific method—in essence, exploring the unknown in order to better know anything empirically about something is the terrain of science.
+The beauty of science is that the driver of any inquiry relies on being open to the magic and profundity of the unknown to come up with the questions that one might test using the scientific method—in essence, exploring the unknown to better know anything empirically about something is the terrain of science.

 Our scientific understanding of energy (or god, for the sake of this argument), has revealed how intimately connected we are to that which is greater than any one of us—the cosmos.
 In the last century, scientists have discovered that all of existence is energy.
 Energy itself can neither be created nor destroyed, which is the first law of thermodynamics.
 Energy can only be transferred or changed from one form to another, but everything always remains energy.
 Energy is eternal.
 Transitively, if god is energy, then god too could be eternal.